spierre91/katacoda-scenarios/pandas-merge-join/step1.md

 `import pandas as pd`{{execute}}

 In this example we will be combining MSFT stock price and google trends data using pandas.
-Combining data is an important part of sourcing useful signals of machine learning.
+Combining data is often neccessary when you have data stored in multiple files, worksheets or data tables.
+In my expeerience, combining data has been an important part of sourcing useful signals for buidling predictive models.

 Let's read the MSFT stock prices into a pandas data frame:
 `df_stock = pd.read_csv("msft_stock_price.csv")`{{execute}}